JoGist/Google-HashCode-2021/README.md

 # Google HashCode 2020 solution
-Our version of Google HashCode 2021 - Book Scanning as Hush, cod! team.
-Our solution version of Google HashCode 2020 online qualification round - Book Scanning as Hush, cod! team.
+Our version of Google HashCode 2021 - Traffic signaling as Hush, cod! team.
+Our solution version of Google HashCode 2020 online qualification round - Traffic signaling as Hush, cod! team.

 ## Authors